 This course will provide the student with a foundation in nutrition and will focus on assessment and counseling skills.
 Nutritional requirements during pre-pregnancy, pregnancy, lactation, postpartum and infancy will be covered, including topics such as factors that affect weight gain during pregnancy, care plans for pregnant women with eating disorders, nutritional and fluid demands of women with prolonged labor and many other nutritional topics.
-The physiological and immunological components of breast milk will also be reviewed.
-30 CLOCK HOURS
+The physiological and immunological components of breast milk will also be 2015-2016 FSTM Catalog, Volume XIX, Number 1